yash-dk/TorToolkit-Telegram/readme.md

 - `USER_CAP_ENABLE` : Work in progress
 - `USER_CAP_LIMIT` : Work in progress

+- `QBitTorrent Configurations`
-- To modify QBT engine Preferences and QBT trackers ...Please check `qBittorrent.conf` in root of the repo..
+  - To modify QBT engine Preferences ...
+Please check `qBittorrent.conf` in root of the repo..
+  - To modify Trackers for QBT ...
+Please check `start.sh` file in root of the repo.. or [click here](https://github.com/XcodersHub/TorToolkitX/blob/master/start.sh#L2) to see.

 ## **Rest Variables are not to be changed**

 ## Commands